comtalyst/chronoria/README.md

 This component is implemented as `WebHost` and deployed as an App Service.
 However, I believe it is not the best practice to host the endpoint-less service in this way.

 ## Concerns/TODOs
 As I learned through the development of this project, some minor concerns and issues are not yet solved at the initial launch.
 Some are recommended minor additions which may be implemented soon.
 Some require a change of the architecture, which might be picked up later if the demand for the application increases, or when urgency is observed.
-Nevertheless, all these issues are recorded and will serve as a learning experience that I will keep in mind for the next projects.
+Nevertheless, all these issues are recorded and will serve as a learning experience that I will keep in mind for the next projects (⌐■_■).

 - The latter 2 components should be hosted in a different way that does not have to waste the endpoint supports of **Azure App Service**.
 Implementing them as `HostedServices` and deploying them as container apps instead might be one possible solution.
 - Anti-DDOS for the APIs would be useful if I have more budget...